arangodb/docs/3.10/foxx-reference-modules-auth.md

   * **saltLength**: `number` (Default: `16`)

-    Length of the salts that will be generated for password hashes.
+    Length of the salts that is generated for password hashes.

     Also used as the key length for PBKDF2.